himotoyoshi/carray/docs/topics/CATime.md

 # => [648, 649, 649, 647]
 ```

-For a calendar step the origin's **day and time are ignored** — only its year
-and month set the phase — so month buckets always start on the 1st.
-This makes
+A calendar grid is addressed by **month ordinal**, so its bucket heads are
+month heads and nothing else.
+The origin therefore has to be **the 1st at
+00:00**; anywhere else names a bucket that does not exist and raises, the same
+way a lossy origin does on a fixed-length grid (§11.11).
+Which month it is
-**fiscal years / quarters** a one-liner: point the origin at the fiscal start
+remains free, and that makes **fiscal years / quarters** a one-liner: point the
-month.
+origin at the fiscal start month.

 ```ruby
 fy = CArray.time(CA_OBJECT(["2024-03-01", "2024-08-01", "2025-01-01"]), unit: :D)